mushroomhostage/exphc/third-intro123.md

 You can post your suggestions or add them to the [proposed mods](https://github.com/mushroomhostage/exphc/wiki/Proposed-mods) list directly.
 Also if you have any proposed server plugins, or even ideas for plugins or mods not yet developed, feel free to ask about it.

+Note that with ExpHC 1.1, the setup was so troublesome I was hesitant to make any changes once everyone got setup.
+With ExpHC 1.2.3 and its easier setup process, I'm more willing to add new mods as they become available.

 *Can I use my favorite client-side mod on ExpHC?*
 Only if it is listed in the optional mods section.
 If not, please don't use it until it is added to the list, in order to not gain an unfair advantage over other players without the mod.
 But if you do have a mod you think would either not give you an unfair advantage or would benefit everyone on the server, feel free to propose it and it'll be considered.
 Note that Rei's Minimap is now allowed on ExpHC 1.2.3, by popular request.

 *How do the new mods on ExpHC 1.2.3 compare to the old mods on ExpHC 1.1?*
 I think they're better :), for the most part.

-see comparison
+I wasn't able to add a few mods from 1.1 I wanted to, but many did update, and for most of those that haven't I was able to find alternatives.
+Here is a [table comparing ExpHC 1.2.3 and 1.1](https://github.com/mushroomhostage/exphc/wiki/1.2.3-Server-Setup)'s mods.

 *Why the switch from Magic Launcher to SK's Launcher?*